from the Governor of the

 Texas Society of Mayflower Descendants!

 Welcome to the Texas Mayflower Society website!
 The Texas Mayflower Society is legally known as The Society of Mayflower Descendants in the State of Texas, Inc., but is more commonly known as the Texas Mayflower Society—in case you have wondered about seeing both names used for the Society.
 The Texas Mayflower Society was chartered on December 24, 1931.
 It is now one of the largest member societies of The General Society of Mayflower Descendants.
-The Texas Mayflower Society is approaching 1,500 in number of members.
+The Texas Mayflower Society has more than 1,500 members.

 The Texas Mayflower Society held its 2021 Annual Meeting on March 27 via Zoom.
 As a result of the Board of Assistants meetings and the Annual Meeting, several bylaws were amended, leadership reports were filed, a budget was adopted, officers were elected, and committee chairpersons were appointed.
 All of this information will be posted on this website.

 If you are interested in past events and activities of the Society, the best place to gain information is from our newsletter.
 Please click on the tab labeled NEWSLETTERS.

 One of the most enjoyable ways to be an active part of the Texas Mayflower Society is to join the nearest Colony to you.
 We have nine Colonies spread across Texas: Central Texas Colony in the Austin area; Corpus Christi Colony; Dallas/Fort Worth Colony; High Plains Colony in the Panhandle region of Texas; Houston Colony; San Antonio Colony; Tyler Colony; Waco Colony; and West Texas Colony serving the Midland-Odessa area and the outlying towns.
 For more information on the Colonies and how to contact a Colony representative select the COLONIES tab.